 - farm work.

-Forestry and logging workers need to be reasonably fit, healthy and strong.
+Forestry and logging workers need to be reasonably fit, healthy and strong as they need to move and set up equipment on logging sites.
 They also need to have quick reactions, good hand-eye co-ordination and a good level of stamina.

 Find out more about training

 - 0800 526 1800 - email@example.com - www.competenz.org.nz

 What are the chances of getting a job?

 Demand for forestry and logging workers in harvesting and silviculture (planting and pruning) is good because:

 - private forest plantings from the 1990s onwards are now reaching maturity, so more forestry and logging workers are needed for harvesting and replanting